Domestic violence and abuse

 We reviewed the findings of our 2014 and 2015 inspections, and assessed the progress that forces had made on implementing their action plans.

-As we have done in previous years, the majority of this year’s inspection was devoted to carrying out ‘reality testing’ in forces.
+Most of this year’s inspection was devoted to carrying out ‘reality testing’ in forces.
 This process involved our inspection teams making unannounced visits to departments in police forces, including the:

 - control room;